MrZainRP/dirtymoney-conversion/README.md

     TriggerClientEvent('inventory:client:ItemBox', src, QBCore.Shared.Items['markedbills'], "add")
 ```

-13. "worth" is how much the player will receive from the robbery (in this function it is what a player gets from robbing the cash register). "cashA" and "cashB" are references to lines 3 and 4 of the script which is as follows:
+13. "worth" is how much the player will receive from the robbery (in this function it is what a player gets from robbing the cash register). "cashA" and "cashB" are references to lines 3 and 4 of the script which provide as follows:

 ```lua
 local cashA = 250 				--<<how much minimum you can get from a robbery local cashB = 450				--<< how much maximum you can get from a robbery
 ```

 14. To keep things together, you can delete these references and replace them with the dollar amounts which you wish to use in your server.
-For example, math.random(cashA, cashB) - defining cashA as 250 and cashB as 450 - is the same as saying math.random(250, 450).
+For example, in this case, math.random(cashA, cashB) - defining cashA as 250 and cashB as 450 - is the same as saying math.random(250, 450).

-15. You are then ready to remove the reference to "bags", "false" and "info" from the "AddItem" function - and to add the "worth" to the inventory:client:ItemBox reference.
-Remember, the variable for how much dirty money is awarded in this example is "worth" so that is what we are including instead of the arguments we have removed.
-What you want is as follows:
+15. You are then ready to remove the reference to "bags", "false" and "info" from the "AddItem" function - and to add the "worth" to the "inventory:client:ItemBox" reference.
+Remember, the variable for how much dirty money is awarded in this example is "worth" so that is the variable/arhgument taht we are including instead of the arguments we have removed.
+What you want to end up with is as follows:

 ```lua
     local worth = math.random(cashA, cashB)